drwpow/lightspeed-image-loader/README.md

 import myImage from './large.jpg?q=50&w=1200&f=webp';
 ```

+_Note: this loader **will not** upscale images because it increases file size
+without improving image quality.
+If you need to upscale pixel art, do it in
+CSS with `image-rendering: crisp-edges`._

 ### Loader options

 The main advantage of this loader is being able to specify quality and width